+Comment: None Protocol: Written policy and procedure.
 Documentation: Personnel or training records.

-VII-B-003 Independent Financial Audit

-(reference 7/1/2009 BJG I-005, La R.S.
+VII-B-003 Independent Financial Audit (REVISED) (Ref.
+7/1/2009 BJG I-005, La R.S.
 24:513)

 Written policy, procedure, and practice provide for an independent financial audit of the facility.
-This audit is conducted annually or as stipulated by statute or regulation.
+This audit is conducted annually or as stipulated by statute or regulation, not to exceed three years.